×

 When we asked people what advice they would give someone preparing to move to Ayangue, they said:

 "Ayangue is a small fishing village located on the country's Pacific coast, known for its tranquil atmosphere and beautiful beaches.
 Before moving to Ayangue, expats should be aware that Spanish is the primary language spoken, so it would be beneficial to learn the language or at least basic phrases.
 The cost of living in Ayangue is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 The local cuisine is heavily seafood-based, with dishes like ceviche being very popular.
 Healthcare facilities in Ayangue may not be as advanced as in larger cities, so expats with specific medical needs should plan accordingly.
 The climate in Ayangue is tropical, with a wet and dry season, and it's generally warm throughout the year.
 Public transportation in Ayangue is limited, so having a personal vehicle can be beneficial.
 However, the village is small enough to navigate on foot or by bicycle.
 Ayangue is a safe place to live, but like anywhere, it's important to take basic safety precautions, especially at night.
 The pace of life in Ayangue is slower than in larger cities, which can be a big adjustment for some expats.
 The local culture is friendly and welcoming, but it's important to respect local customs and traditions.
-Finally, while Ayangue has basic amenities, it's not a shopping hub, so expats may need to travel to nearby cities for certain goods or services," explained one expat living in Ayangue, Ecuador.
+Finally, while Ayangue has basic amenities, it's not a shopping hub, so expats may need to travel to nearby cities for certain goods or services," replied a member in Ayangue.

 How do I find a place to live in Ayangue?